SDBA: A Stealthy and Long-Lasting Durable Backdoor Attack in Federated Learning: Experiments

-{\bf{FL Backdoor Attacks:}} We perform three attacks in an FL environment executing NLP tasks: the (1) baseline attack \cite{howtobackdoor}, (2) neurotoxin attack \cite{neurotoxin}, and (3) our proposed SDBA attack.
-The baseline attack is a simple mechanism where a malicious client injects backdoor data into its local model and transmits the model parameters trained via SGD to the parameter server, thereby embedding the backdoor into the global model.
+{\bf{FL Backdoor Attacks:}} We perform three attacks in an FL environment for NLP tasks: the (1) baseline attack \cite{howtobackdoor}, (2) neurotoxin attack \cite{neurotoxin}, and (3) our proposed SDBA attack.
+The baseline attack is a simple mechanism where a malicious client injects backdoor data into its local model and transmits the trained model parameters to the parameter server, thereby embedding the backdoor into the global model.
 Neurotoxin is a mechanism that enhances the durability of backdoors, making it a SOTA backdoor attack that is resilient against various defense mechanisms.\\

-{\bf{FL Backdoor Defenses:}} We evaluate the attack performance of SDBA against six representative defense methods in an FL environment for NLP and LLM tasks: (a) Multi-Krum \cite{multi_krum}, (b) Norm Clipping \cite{normclip_weakdp_pgd}, (c) Weak DP \cite{normclip_weakdp_pgd}, (d) FLAME \cite{flame}, (e) Norm Clipping + Multi-Krum, and (f) Weak DP + Multi-Krum.
+{\bf{FL Backdoor Defenses:}} We evaluate the attack performance of SDBA against six representative defense methods in an FL environment for NLP and LM tasks: (a) Multi-Krum \cite{multi_krum}, (b) Norm Clipping \cite{normclip_weakdp_pgd}, (c) Weak DP \cite{normclip_weakdp_pgd}, (d) FLAME \cite{flame}, (e) Norm Clipping + Multi-Krum, and (f) Weak DP + Multi-Krum.
 Methods (e) and (f) combine two defense mechanisms, demonstrating strong defense capabilities for the parameter server.\\ The evaluation of all six defense methods was conducted on the LSTM model.
-In contrast, for the GPT-2 model, we only applied (b) Norm Clipping and (c) Weak DP, as our several experiments showed that using multi-Krum and FLAME would result in excessive computational overhead.
+In contrast, for the GPT-2 model, we only applied (b) Norm Clipping and (c) Weak DP, as several of our experiments showed that using multi-Krum and FLAME would result in excessive computational overhead.
 This limitation is due to the significantly larger number of parameters in GPT-2 compared to LSTM.
 Consequently, pairwise calculations using $l_2$ distance and cosine similarity across the selected $k$ clients became computationally prohibitive with such a large parameter set.\\ For the Norm Clipping defense, we set the norm bound to 3.0 for the LSTM model and 0.3 for the GPT-2 model.
 These norm bounds are the optimal thresholds for distinguishing between updates from benign and malicious clients.
 In the Weak DP defense, we used a sigma of 0.001 for both the LSTM and GPT-2 models.
 This sigma was found to be optimal, as it effectively reduces the accuracy of backdoor attacks while maintaining the model's main accuracy.

-\subsection{Threat model}
+\subsection{Threat Model}